|

 35. truncheon

-a short stout club used primarily by policemen
+a short stout club used primarily by police officers

 Within his truncheon's length; whilst they, distilled.
 Almost to jelly with the act of fear,